St Wilfrid’s Debt

 Précis

-In 704, Wilfrid fell seriously ill on the back from Rome.
-Then, without warning, he got up and called for his chaplain.
+In 704, Wilfrid fell seriously ill on the way back from Rome.
+Then, without warning, he rose and called for his chaplain.
 Wilfrid told him that he had seen the archangel Michael, who said the Virgin Mary had granted him four more years of life (as happened to the Biblical King Hezekiah) and recommended building a church in her honour.

 Suggest answers to this question.
 See if you can limit one answer to exactly seven words.